exegesis-js/exegesis/docs/Options.md

 Defaults to true.

-## securityPlugins
+## authenticators

-An hash of security plugins.
-Keys are security scheme names from your OpenAPI document, values are Security Plugin functions.
-See [Security Plugins](https://github.com/exegesis-js/exegesis/blob/master/docs/OAS3%20Security.md) for details.
+An hash of authenticators.
+Keys are security scheme names from your OpenAPI document, values are authenticator functions.
+See [OAS3 Security](https://github.com/exegesis-js/exegesis/blob/master/docs/OAS3%20Security.md) for details.

 ## mimeTypeParsers